lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 Except for START and STOP symbols, the I2C specification requires that the SDA signal remains constant whenever SCL is high.
 The `sda_unstable` interrupt is asserted if, when receiving data or acknowledgement pulse, the value of the SDA signal does not remain constant over the duration of the SCL pulse.

+Transactions are terminated by a STOP signal.
+The host may send a repeated START signal instead of a STOP, which also terminates the preceeding transaction.
+In both cases, the `trans_complete` interrupt is asserted, in the beginning of a repeated START or at the end of a STOP.

 ### Implementation Details: Format Flag Parsing